 /**

-* Set a format specifier to parse string specifed as x.
+* Set a format specifier to parse string specified as x.

 * @name data․xFormat